act-rules/act-rules.github.io/_rules/meta-viewport-b4f0c3.md

 - specify the property `user-scalable` with a value of `yes`; nor
 - specify the property `maximum-scale` with a value of less than 2

-**Note:**
-1) For Safari on the iPhone, the content attribute is mapped to property/value pairs according to the following algorithm: https://drafts.csswg.org/css-device-adapt/#parsing-algorithm
+**Note:** For Safari on the iPhone, the content attribute is mapped to property/value pairs according to the following algorithm: https://drafts.csswg.org/css-device-adapt/#parsing-algorithm
-2) Properties and the values for the content attribute of `<meta name="viewport">` are specified in a detailed tabulation [here](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/meta#Attributes).

 ## Assumptions